This blog post was originally published in February 2019 on the Carbon Black Blog.

 From this frustration, Tines was born, said Eoin.

 “Simply put, our goal when founding Tines was to build the SOAR platform we wished we’d had when we worked in enterprise security.
 One that could automate any manual workflow regardless of complexity or technology stack, and that didn’t require any coding skills to operate.”

 Customers can quickly see the value in SOAR platforms by letting their analysts automate their most frequent incidents and repeatable tasks.
 A great example is adware, which is detected in Carbon Black customer environments multiple times per week.

 “Analysts shouldn’t be spending time on low-severity incidents, but those incidents still require investigation and are one of the main causes of alert overload,” explained Eoin.

 “With Tines, it’s very simple for analysts to create a flow to deduplicate incidents and to enrich detections with binary information to see if the binary is classified as adware.
 If it is, then the analyst can set up Tines to automatically send the incident details to IT for remediation – there’s no need for infosec to get involved.
 You’d be surprised – we’ve seen analysts with no coding background automate a process in just a few hours that immediately freed up 10-20% of their time.”

 Eoin said other examples of time-consuming tasks that analysts can start automating immediately include noisy live-off-the-land tool detections, crowdsourcing suspicious VPN or email activity, processing vulnerability scan results and handling mailbox abuse.

-Carbon Black is one of thousands of tools Tines integrates with, “but it’s definitely one of our favourites,” said Eoin.
+Carbon Black is one of the thousands of tools Tines integrates with, “but it’s definitely one of our favorites,” said Eoin.